Classic Eggs Benedict

 - Serve with a generous spoonful of Hollandaise Sauce, a few pinches of Smoked Paprika, and chopped fresh chives.

 * Best plated with a side of golden breakfast potatoes or a simple Arugula side salad tossed with French balsamic vinaigrette and fresh grated Parmesan cheese.

-Or try traditional style bacon with pan-seared avocado slices and Roma tomatoes.
+Or try BLTA twist to this classic with pan-seared avocado slices and Roma tomatoes.